Skip to main content

 What are the next steps to make the site safer?

-Illinois EPA requested assistance from the IOAG, who negotiated an agreement with the City of Markham to provide 24-hour police surveillance of the site so that no more waste will be deposited there.
+The Illinois EPA requested assistance from the IOAG, who negotiated an agreement with the City of Markham to provide 24-hour police surveillance of the site so that no more waste will be deposited there.
 The City will maintain barriers to restrict access and has provided signs at locations around the perimeter of the site to deter individuals from entering the site and potentially being exposed to hazards.

 Tests of mosquito larvae found in standing water at the site revealed the subspecies of mosquito that carries a type of encephalitis which affects mainly children.
 There were also mosquito species that carry the West Nile Virus.
-Illinois EPA purchased a mosquito treatment and arranged for the South Cook County Mosquito Abatement District to apply it to reduce the number of mosquito larvae.
+The Illinois EPA purchased a mosquito treatment and arranged for the South Cook County Mosquito Abatement District to apply it to reduce the number of mosquito larvae.
 The treatment, which was conducted on May 18, 2010, will be effective for three to four months.
 Illinois Department of Conservation police are attempting to find responsible parties for approximately 43 abandoned boat hulls that are also a source of stagnate water.

 Additionally, Illinois EPA will conduct a removal of between 10,000 and 15,000 waste tires at the site and properly dispose of them.
 The work should be complete by the week of May 23, 2010.

-Who owns the site?
+Who owns the subject property?

 It is reported that the City of Markham purchased liens against a number of parcels within the six-block “site” in a transaction related to unpaid real estate taxes.
 It is not clear, however, that any titles have been transferred.
 It is also reported that annexation of the properties may be a subject of dispute between the cities of Markham and Harvey.

 My family uses a private well, but we have never had it tested.
-Does Illinois EPA recommend testing it?
+Does the Illinois EPA recommend testing it?

 When you receive the results of your water tests, you may ask a toxicologist with IDPH to review these results with you for possible health implications.
 You may also talk with them about the types of chemicals to test for.
-The phone number for the IDPH West Chicago Regional Office is 630/293-6800.

 Who do I talk to about testing my well?

-Commercial labs that are certified to analyze samples for organic chemicals and inorganic metals can be found on the List of Accredited Labs page.
+Commercial laboratories that are certified to analyze samples for organic chemicals and inorganic metals can be found on the List of Accredited Labs page.
 Discuss the cost of testing with the laboratory.
 Other information about private well safety is available in the Safe Water Well Initiative 2009 fact sheet.

 Will the contamination be cleaned up?

-Illinois EPA has discussed with U.S. EPA the possibility that they might conduct a removal of the most toxic substances at the surface (drums, totes, other containers of chemicals or wastes), depending on the outcome of sampling results.
+The Illinois EPA has discussed with U.S. EPA the possibility that they might conduct a removal of the most toxic substances at the surface (drums, totes, other containers of chemicals or wastes), depending on the outcome of sampling results.